alfa2267/spatial-sense/README.md

 ## 📞 Support

-For support or questions, please contact our team at support@spatialsense.com
+For support or questions, please contact me.